dwiegreffe/mdsrv-web/faq.md

 <a name="play-tr"></a>
 #### How do I play my trajectory?

-You first need to import your trajectory (see FAQ [How can I visualize my trajectory?](#vis-tr)).
+You first need to import your trajectory ([How can I import a structure or trajectory?](#import-str)).
 After you imported your trajectory, a play button will appear in the top left corner of the white canvas where the structure is displayed.

+In case you provided the coordinate file of the trajectory yourself, you must also match it with a structure ([How can I assign a trajectory to a structure?](#assign-tr)).
+After matching the trajectory, you need to clean up the visualization.
+1. Open the State Tree panel on the left-hand side.
+2. Toggle the visibility for the two imported files (same name as the original files).
+Now only the matched result is visible in the representation.

 <a name="share-session"></a>
 #### How can I share the session I have prepared?

-You can share your session in several ways:
+You can share your your in two ways:

 Through our server:
-1. Import the structures and trajectories you want to share (see FAQs [How can I import a structure?](#import-str), [How can I import a trajectory?](#import-tr), and [How can I assign a trajectory to a structure?](#assign-str)).
+1. Import the structures and trajectories you want to share (see FAQs [How can I import a structure or trajectory?](#import-str), and [How can I assign a trajectory to a structure?](#assign-str)).
-2. Prepare your trajectory as desired.
+2. Prepare your session as desired.
-3. Open the Remote Session drop-down menu in the Extensions panel at the bottom.
+3. Open the Remote Session menu in the Extensions panel at the bottom.
 4. Name your session
-5. Optional: Enter a description by opening the Options area.
+- Optional: Enter a description by opening the Options area.
-6. Optional: Change the server address.
+- Optional: Change the server address.
-7. Click the Upload button
+5. Click the Upload button.
-8. To share your session with others, right-click your session to open it in a new tab with its URL and share that URL.
+6. To share your session with others, right-click your session to open it in a new tab with its URL and share that URL.

 A guide with screenshots can be found at [Remote Sessions](remote.html)

 Setting up your own MDsrv, see FAQs [How do I install a MDsrv server on my machine (Setting up your own server and viewer)?](#install).

 <a name="share-tr"></a>
 #### How can I share my trajectory?